How to Save Money Effectively

-Working out a saving strategy sounds like a lot of effort, but it needn't be - put simply, it's about looking at what you want to achieve and setting yourself realistic targets.
+Working out an effective savings strategy is an important part of how to save money.
+It may sound like a lot of effort, but it needn't be - put simply, it's about looking at what you want to achieve and setting yourself realistic targets.
 Here's how to do it in four easy steps.

 Step 1: Set savings goals